 Sam Flynn goes through many of the same experiences in TRON: Legacy that his father did in TRON, in the same order: getting digitized by the laser and imprisoned in the Game Grid, being forced to fight in gladiatorial combat, escaping from the light cycle arena through a hole in the wall, having an ally seriously injured (Ram dies, Quorra gets better), and boarding a solar sailer which is captured by the enemy carrier.

-In spite of its acclaim, Terminator 2: Judgement Day actually fits this trope amazingly enough.
+In spite of its acclaim, Terminator 2: Judgment Day actually fits this trope amazingly enough.
 Despite the dual Terminators, a lot of the film still recycles plot points, elements, and even lines from the original.